daquexian/tagls/README.md

 function!
 CallbackForOfficalLSP(kind, err, resp) if a:err != v:null || a:resp != v:true
-    " NOTE: Wait https://github.com/neoclide/coc.nvim/pull/3563 to be merged or apply its changes manually call CocLocationsAsync('tagls', '$tagls/textDocument/' . a:kind, {err, resp -> CallbackForTagLS(a:kind, err, resp)})
+    " NOTE: Please use the latest coc.nvim so that `CocLocationsAsync` supports callback call CocLocationsAsync('tagls', '$tagls/textDocument/' . a:kind, {err, resp -> CallbackForTagLS(a:kind, err, resp)})
   endif
 endfunction